 Whilst it would normally be preferable to divert existing services where these have the greatest chance of being commercially viable at an early stage, it should not be assumed that existing bus services can be diverted to serve the development if it leads to longer journey times or otherwise inconveniences existing passengers.
 Development should not exacerbate an existing problem and should seek to address access issues identified in the North Somerset Access Strategy.
 For larger sites the layout would need to be designed so that buses can pass through the site rather than use the same road into and out of the site.
-For example with larger developments it may be more appropriate to provide a new service.
+For example with larger developments it may be more appropriate to provide a new service if viable and if service providers are willing.